sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 When an ML model appears in an observable, the observable formula should be defined in `PEtabObservable` (rather than in the model system).
 This allows PEtab.jl to compute gradients more efficiently.
-While the inputs are states here, they can also be general expressions of model quantities.
+Also, while the ML inputs are states here, they can also be general expressions of model quantities.

 Given the `PEtabObservable`s, the rest of the `PEtabODEProblem` is created as usual: